Frequently Asked Questions

 For adults we have several Bible Life Circles to choose from.
-They are open to anyone and can be joined at anytime.
+A Bible Life Circle is a small group of adults that gather together to encourage one another in their spiritual journey.
+Each Circle is provided with a Bible Study book.
+They are open to anyone member or not, and can be joined at anytime.
 We also provide a Bible Life Circle for College and Career aged young adults.
-In addition to these classes we have an RU class for people that are struggling with addictions and stubborn habits.
-Many meet during the 9:30am hour while our children are in Sunday School other meet during the week or on Sunday evenings at 6:00pm.
+In addition to these classes we have an Addictions Recovery Group for people that are struggling with addictions and stubborn habits.
+Many meet during the 9:30am hour while our children are in Sunday School others meet during the week or on Sunday evenings at 6:00pm.

 What do you believe?